foreee/FastICP/README.md

     Set path of boost to your project.

- 3- Use FastICP as the file "src/main.c".
+ 3- Use FastICP as the file "src/main.c" shown.